marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

 ## Step 2 - Create DbUp Console application

-Let's just create new netcore console app.
-You can use your IDE but let's stick with CLI in this blog post.
+Let's create new netcore console app.
+You can use your IDE but I will stick with CLI for now.
 First navigate to the directory with your docker-compose.yml and run `dotnet new console -o DbMigrator` or any other name.
 Navigate to new project fodler and add two packages

 * `dotnet add package dbup-core`
 * `dotnet add package dbup-postgresql`